galeone/galeone.github.io/_posts/2019-05-10-dissecting-tf-function-part-3.md

 In the Tensorflow repository, in the `python/autograph` folder, we can find [a document](https://github.com/tensorflow/tensorflow/blob/560e2575ecad30bedff5b192f33f6d06b19ccaeb/tensorflow/python/autograph/LIMITATIONS.md) that explains which are the capabilities and the limitations of the AutoGraph module together with a list of the Python constructs it is able to convert.

-The [table](https://github.com/tensorflow/tensorflow/blob/560e2575ecad30bedff5b192f33f6d06b19ccaeb/tensorflow/python/autograph/LIMITATIONS.md#python-language-support-status) in the section "Python Language Support Status" contains a list of all the Python constructs that AutoGraph explicitly supports, plan to support, or won't support.
+The [table](https://github.com/tensorflow/tensorflow/blob/560e2575ecad30bedff5b192f33f6d06b19ccaeb/tensorflow/python/autograph/LIMITATIONS.md#python-language-support-status) in the section "Python Language Support Status" contains all the Python constructs that AutoGraph explicitly supports, plan to support, or won't support.
 Among them, we can find the widely used `while`, `for`, `if`  statements, the Python built-in `print`, `len`, `range`, and the iterator construct.

-In the next sections, various Python functions that use these Python constructs are analyzed, to understand if the function body gets converted as we expect or it is required to design the functions thinking about the graph conversion.
+In the next sections, various Python functions that use these Python constructs are analyzed, to understand if the function body gets converted as we expect or if it is required to design the functions thinking about the graph conversion.

 ## if ... else